Type 214 submarine: Turkey

 The first request by the Turkish Naval Forces was made in 2009 and considered to be delivered in 2014.
 However, due to delay, a new contract was signed in 2016 and first deliveries were planned 2020.
 The Turkish Navy had commenced negotiations with HDW for six licence-built Type 214 class air-independent propulsion (AIP) submarines.
 According to the Undersecretary for Defence Industries of the Turkish Government, these submarines would be produced with maximum local content at Gölcük Naval Shipyard in Kocaeli, Turkey.
 The first submarine in the order initially put to sea in December 2022, the program partially delayed by the COVID-19 pandemic, with the second following in May 2023.
+As the Turkish Type 214 will have a significant amount of Turkish indigenous systems on board, this variant of the Type 214 will be known as the Type 214TN (Turkish Navy).
+HDW will preassemble classified elements such as the fuel cells and propulsion system and will then ship them to Turkey.
+All electronic and weapon systems (including the C4I system) will be of Turkish production.

 On 2 July 2009, HDW and the Turkish Ministry of Defence entered into an agreement for the licensed production of six platforms.
 The agreement was the largest defence acquisition project in Turkey at the time after the firm order for 116 F-35 fighters at a cost of in excess of $10 billion.
 Ankara hoped that its advanced, locally produced and highly modified Type 214 submarines will enter into service by 2015.
 Defence Minister Vecdi Gonul stated that "Turkish industrial participation in the project would be worth around 80 percent of the total value of the deal".

-As the Turkish Type 214 will have a significant amount of Turkish indigenous systems on board, this variant of the Type 214 will be known as the Type 214TN (Turkish Navy).
-HDW will preassemble classified elements such as the fuel cells and propulsion system and will then ship them to Turkey.
-All electronic and weapon systems (including the C4I system) will be of Turkish production.

 On 1 July 2011, the 2 billion euros order for six U 214 submarine material packages placed with ThyssenKrupp Marine Systems by Turkey entered into force with receipt of the advance payment.
 This enabled ThyssenKrupp to begin executing the order.
 The order was designated to contribute to securing employment at HDW in Kiel, as well as at many subcontractors in Germany and Turkey, for the next ten years.
 Yet, recently Turkey has received around 2 Million euros compensation from ThyssenKrupp due to delayed manufacturing of the Type214TN.
 A possible reason for this delay is Turkey's demand for in-house developed software within the submarines.
 However, Germany refused Greek demands to block delivering six Type 214 submarines to Turkey, as the manufacturer Thyssen was bound by contracts signed since 2002.

+As of 2025, two Reis-class submarines are fielded by the Turkish Navy.